Kyaung of Bagan

 Note the sandy floor, a surface upon which family affairs are played out every day.

-peanuts.
-The dry sandy soil meant cultivation was relatively easy at this time of year, and much was being undertaken.
+time of year, and much was being undertaken.
 Once the rains come, locals have just one shot for a crop (per year).
 But, it wasn't the agricultural practices the 'got' us.
 Rather, it was that these people all rent the land from the Junta, and whatever benefit they derive from their labour is largely 'captured' by the Junta.
 Despite this, the 'labourer' families erect palm thatched dwellings, with water stored in large earthenware vessels.
 Sadly, there are no schools in these agricultural regions so children gain no formal education.

 Eventually the road began to climb, and after a short while the taxi driver had us at a village at the top of a mountain range.
 The village services the Mt Popa 'community' (including daytrippers).
 Mt Popa is actually a volcanic plug sitting aside the volcanic rim that is the mountain.
 And, as is the case in Myanmar, the top of every significant hill/mountain has a temple complex.
 When viewing Mt Popa from the village, it is a massive rock outcrop with an equally massive temple complex sitting on top.
-And, up the side of the rock outcrop
+And, up the side of the rock outcrop is a steep, covered access stairway.

 This is a temple complex on an aged volcanic (core) plug.

-As is usual, we removed our sandals at the stairway entrance and started on the long climb to the temple.
+our sandals at the stairway entrance and started on the long climb to the temple.
 Both sides of the stairway are cluttered with vendors, and along the way we were also 'harassed' by monkeys.
 Visitors buy packs of seeds to feed the monkeys, so they are constantly seeking food.
 Eventually we got to the summit and found a great view over the plain (below).
 Also, the breeze was decidedly cool after the heat of the plain.

 While in the temple complex, we came across some Junta members.
 We'd earlier noticed a plethora of police cars in the village.
 While not now in military uniforms, the mass of sycophants hovering around clearly demonstrated the situation.
 It was sad to see the attending monks fawning to the Junta members, but in this very polarised society we suppose that's to be expected.